coder-Joy/LIQ/README.md

 # LIQ
-This is a repo specifically reserved for the LOQ project and will be this way to the software faces completion.
+This is a repo specifically reserved for the LIQ project and will be this way to the software faces completion.